RealDeuce/bfrd-obsidian/README.md

 **Expressly Designated Licensed Material:** This product contains no Expressly Designated Licensed Material.

 The monsters use the Fantasy Statblocks Obsidian plugin.
 You will need to import the Basic ToV Layout.
 Got to Settings -> Community Plugins -> Fantasy Statblocks -> Layouts and press the Import from JSON button.
 Browse to where this file is, and select `Basic ToV Layout.json` you may need to restart Obsidian for the layout to take effect.

+The vehicles use the Fantasy Statblocks Obsidian plugin.
+You will need to import the Basic ToV Vehicle Layout.
+Got to Settings -> Community Plugins -> Fantasy Statblocks -> Layouts and press the Import from JSON button.
+Browse to where this file is, and select `Basic ToV Vehicle Layout.json` you may need to restart Obsidian for the layout to take effect.